i-like-robots/guestlist/README.md

 const safelist = list()
 ```

-Expected properties are added to the list with the `.add()` method which accepts three arguments: the property name, a rule, and an optional object of `options`.
+Expected properties are added to the list with the `.add()` method which accepts three arguments: the property name, a rule, and an optional `options` object.

 ```js
 safelist